 The results of these shoots are often spectacular but we never use them in our portfolio as we feel it’s misleading to potential clients.

 EVERY wedding or elopement that you see on our website/social media is a real one, with a real couple, taken with all the time constraints a wedding gives us.
+We do not post up styled shoots nor editorial work.

 Can our florist/stylist/hairdresser/venue use the photos on their instagram/website?